Private, In-Home Tutoring in Post Falls, Idaho

-SchoolTutoring Academy’s tutoring programs for Post Falls students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Post Falls, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Post Falls School District consists of two high schools, two middle schools and five elementary schools and embraces the modern demands for technology training and membership in a global community.
 Their curriculum follows the State Standards guidelines and incorporates the Common Core State Standards.
 This combined curriculum is referred to as the Idaho State Standards.